Alainel27/Software_Engineer_CA/Features List.md

 # Documentation

-- Took the main features of the applications we looked at for Product Vision ( Mnoodle, Slack )
+- Took the main features of the applications we looked at for Product Vision ( Moodle, Slack )
 - Intial List was created with ideas plus our own and how we wanted the applpication to function for all members of the college not just students